A Comprehensive Guide for Food Retailers: Effectively Managing Food Product Attributes

 What are the risks for food retailers relying on brands' self-reported attribute data?

-Attribute data self-reported by food manufacturers and brands is not unreliable and risky for food retailers to use for several reasons:
+Attribute data self-reported by food manufacturers and brands is not reliable and risky for food retailers to use for several reasons:

 1. Bias and Subjectivity: When brands provide their own data, it can be biased or overly favorable.
 Companies will highlight positive attributes while downplaying or omitting negative aspects of their products, leading to a skewed representation that does not accurately reflect the true characteristics of the product.